San Juan del Sur Psychopath

 The San Juan del Sur Psychopath is the name of a suspected Nicaraguan serial killer, allegedly responsible for the deaths of at least one and possibly up to nine other men, in San Juan del Sur, one of the country's most popular tourist centers.
-Only one suspect, a German national, was arrested on suspicion, but later cleared from involvement.
+Only one suspect, a German national, was arrested on suspicion, but was later cleared of involvement.

 Alleged crimes

-Between 2000 and 2002, a total of 10 men died in the coastal town under suspicious circumstances, causing the local population to spread around rumors of a multiple murderer operating in the area.
-Authorities were called in, but they could only conclusively prove that one of the victims was murdered, while the others, most of whom lacked any external injuries to their bodies, had likely passed away from other circumstances (alcohol intoxication or suffocation).
+Between 2000 and 2002, a total of ten men died in the coastal town under suspicious circumstances, causing the local population to spread rumors of a serial killer operating in the area.
+Authorities were called in, but they could only conclusively prove that one of the victims was murdered, while the others, most of whom lacked any external injuries to their bodies, had likely died from other circumstances (alcohol intoxication or suffocation).